-In a sincere attempt to lure more of you to try the Advanced List, each object has a page telling you what it is, why it’s interesting to observe, and the minimum size telescope you might need to see it.
-I’ve included coordinates, the constellation each object is located in, and a photo showing what the object looks like.
-All you have to do is find, observe, and record your observations.
+Each of the objects on this list has its own page itemizing what it is, why it’s interesting to observe, and the criteria for a successful observation.
+Also included are the constellation of each object, coordinates, and a photo showing what the object looks like – all you have to do is find, observe, and record your observations.
 I hope you enjoy the challenge.

 Stretch your skill and imagination – see something new, something unimaginably old, something unexpected

-- Even though this is a challenging list, you don’t need 20 years of observing experience or a 20 inch telescope to be successful – although in some cases that will help.
-The only way to see these cool objects for yourself is to give them a go.
+- Even though this is a challenging list, you don’t need twenty years of observing experience or a 20-inch telescope to successfully observe ten of these objects.

-- The visibility of each object assumes decently good OSP observing conditions.
+- The visibility of each object assumes dark, transparent, steady and non-smoky OSP observing conditions.

 Requirements to receive a certificate

-- You must meet the stated “Criteria for successful observation” for the 10 objects you choose.
-Simply noting that you saw the objects doesn’t count.
+- Simply noting that you saw ten objects doesn’t count.